38840 Views | 23 Min Read

-- Easy to maintain component structure – Component based architecture helps to increase reusability to code and ease of maintenance in large scale projects.
+- Easy to maintain component structure – Component based architecture of ReactJS helps in increasing the reusability of code and makes maintenance of large scale projects quite a bit easier.

 - Rich community – React has close to 1300 contributors on GitHub which is more than any other library/framework.

 - Unidirectional Data Flow – One way/Unidirectional downward only data binding in react via flux controls helps to make sure that any changes made to child element structure don’t affect the parent element structure

 - Bloated and complex – Many developers might find react too complex and bloated for their purpose as compared to Vue JS.
 Added complexity that coms align with react might be unnecessary for small scale projects

 - JSX – The use of JSX adds another layer of complexity.
 JSX is a pre-processor, it adds XML syntax extension to JS.
 Although JSX helps to code react in a safer and faster manner, it is difficult to grasp for new developers.

 - Need for Assembly-Tools – React requires a wide array of assembly tools to function properly and be compatible with other libraries and frameworks.